Error names and error messages (current design)

 Indeed I'd rather have the two cases NeedNonNegative/ArgTooBig, but I prefer going in steps: this is a big change in the organization.

-#14 Updated by John Abbott 10 months ago
+#14 Updated by John Abbott about 1 year ago

 My current thoughts abou the design of errors is that CoCoALib errors will be represented as instances of very few distinct classes -- right now, I am thinking of just a single class (see #385).